-- Fall semester (watch for email for exact date and time) Group advising meeting to discuss portfolios, resumes, general advising, etc. on 12/6 after your last 5092 seminar on Friday.
-Begin work on your portfolio and your professional resume over vacation.. - By the start of spring semester A strong draft of your resume & portfolio should be completed. - Early in spring semester (watch for email for exact date and time) Tom's advising group will meet for a structured peer review of portfolios in pairs or small groups.
-Dates TBD. - End of March The final portfolio should be completed and left with me before you go on spring break (with any revisions suggested at the peer review meeting, which will include my feedback).
+- Fall semester Begin work on your professional resume. - Before the end of the winter break Email me a draft of a current professional resume.
+Provide the best draft you can so we focus our energies on improving what you couldn't improve on your own.
+Seek feedback from other sources as well. - By mid-February- A strong draft of the portfolio should be completed. - Early in spring semester (watch for email for exact date and time) My advising group will meet for a structured peer review of portfolios. - End of March The final portfolio should be completed and approved (with any revisions suggested at the peer review meeting).

 This document evolved from an original created by Dr. Wendy Glenn, with ideas from others along the way (e.g., Tom Levine, Megan Staples, David Moss, Mary Truxaw, and Doug Kaufman).
-Thank you!